6 Fun Ways to Celebrate Summer Solstice Around DC - Washingtonian

 Price: $35

 Winkler Botanical Preserve, 44 acres of serene woodland in Alexandria, is holding a mindfulness session among the trees, inspired by the Japanese practice of “shinrin yoku” or forest bathing.
 Take a slow stroll through the forest and participate in individual and group reflections.
 The session ends with tea and snacks.
-Advance registration is required
+Advance registration is required.

 Summer Solstice Market